Conviso-Archives/mitreattackbot/README.md

 $ python mitreattackbot.py
 ```

-If you want to run while checking if the process is still up and restarting it if it crashes run the script:
+If you want to edit the script to auto-export your slack bot authentication token, edit start.sh and run it like this:

 ```sh
 $ ./start.sh